Cocaine a well-known drug of abuse

-Cocaine is most commonly abused by snorting it, smoking it, or by mixing it with liquid like water and then injecting it.
+Cocaine is most commonly abused by snorting it, smoking it, or by dissolving it in water and then injecting it.
 The immediate effects of cocaine include extreme euphoria, a rush of energy, decreased need for sleep, and other effects.
 Cocaine abuse is also associated with numerous short-term and long-term negative health effects.

 Nosebleeds from Cocaine Use